frivolt/openrefinewiki/DevelopersGuide.md

   [http://google-refine.googlecode.com/svn/wiki/images/ImportSeveralProjects2.png]

 Locate the directory where you've checked out Google Refine.
-Eclipse should detect the sub-projects "grefine", "grefine-server", etc.
+Eclipse should detect the project "OpenRefine"  If it also sees sub-projects "grefine", "grefine-server", etc, ignore them/

   [http://google-refine.googlecode.com/svn/wiki/images/ImportSeveralProjects3.png]

 Note that the above steps are already packaged for you if you look for the `Refine.launch` file in the `server/IDEs/eclipse` folder inside the Google Refine source code.
 To execute, right click on that file, select "Run As...", then click on "Refine", this should run Google Refine with the above parameters already set.
 After the first execution, this command should be updated automatically to your list of Run launches so you can find it there.

-=== Netbeans ===
+###Netbeans

   # make sure to import the eclipse project and not start one from scratch (either from the "import" command in the File menu, or thru importing directly via svn)
   # in the "run" configuration, in the "(x)= arguments" tab, you need to place this line in the VM configuration (VM Options in NetBeans) text area: